dhiodhaha/5-am-club/README.md

 - 📅 Only available **Monday - Friday**
 - 📍 Only works in the designated **5AM Club channel**
 - ✅ One check-in per day
-- 🔥 Shows your current streak when you check in
+- 🔥 Shows your current streak + motivational quote

 ### `/leaderboard`
 View the all-time total leaderboard.